kuznetckiy/Geoscan_Lite_eng/catapult.rst

    Insert the safety pin

-.. attention:: If you do not insert the pin, the lock may accidentally trigger.
+.. attention::  The lock may accidentally trigger, if you does not insert the pin!

 11) Release the winch stopper and unwind the tension cable.
-12) Take the rubber harnesses.
-Straighten the harnesses.
-Make sure that the harnesses are not overlapped.
+12) Take the rubber cords.
+Straighten the cords.
+Make sure that the cords are not overlapped.
-13) From the rope ring at the end of the harness make a loop and hook the carriage.
+13) With a rope ring at the end of the rubber cords make a loop and hook the carriage.

 .. figure:: _static/_images/catapult10.png
    :align: center